Healthcare Reform FAQs

 Healthcare Reform is a common term for what is officially known as the Patient Protection and Affordable Care Act (ACA) which was signed into law in 2010.
 The ACA is meant to provide affordable, quality health care for all Americans and reduce the growth in health care spending, among other goals.

 A grandfathered plan is a plan that was created on or before March 23, 2010 that is exempt from some provisions of ACA.
 Plans or policies lose their “grandfathered” status if they make certain changes that reduce benefits or increase the required employee contribution.
 With one exception, the health plan available to members in the Diocese of Hawaii, the Medical Trust plans are not grandfathered plans under the ACA.
-Specific information about Hawaii’s plans for 2016 will be included in the plan documents.
 The Medical Trust’s non-grandfathered plans comply with all applicable provisions of the ACA.
 See Healthcare Reform for additional details.

 The minimum MLR requirement under the ACA provides that, beginning with 2012, health insurers must spend a minimum percentage (80% in the individual and small group market and 85% in the large group market) of their adjusted premium revenues on healthcare claims and healthcare quality improvement expenses.
 Insurers that fail to achieve this target must pay a rebate to their enrollees (individuals for non-group plans and employers for group plans) based on the extent to which the insurer’s actual MLR falls short of the statutory minimum.